xiix0/scam/README.md

-You will engage in a profitable business activity.
+You will be married within a year, and divorced within two.